awslabs/sagemaker-debugger/docs/xgboost/api.md

 However, in XGBoost, we currently support evaluation metrics, feature importances, and average SHAP values, which are all scalars and not tensors.
-Therefore, if the `reduction_config` parameter is set in `tornasole.xgboost.TornasoleHook`, it will be ignored and not used at all.
+Therefore, if the `reduction_config` parameter is set in `smdebug.xgboost.TornasoleHook`, it will be ignored and not used at all.